aamnaiqbal/RentUp/README.md

-# 🎓 GreatStack Education Website Clone
+# 🎓 RentUp -- A Residence and Real Estate Website

 ## 📦 Installation & Running Locally